AAcharki2311/JavaComplexityReader/README.md

-#
+# Java Code Quality Evaluator
+An assignment for a JetBrains Internship

 ## How to Run?
-1. To clone the repository to your local machine, navigate to your desired directory in your terminal and run: `git clone https://github.com/AAcharki2311/JavaComplexityReader.git`
+1. To clone the repository to your local machine, navigate to your desired directory in your terminal and run:  ``git clone https://github.com/AAcharki2311/JavaComplexityReader.git``
 2. Navigate to the project directory.
 3. Run the application by executing the `main` method in the `Main` class.
 4. Enter the directory you would like to analyze in the console.